AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 >[!NOTE]
 >
 > Skip the following steps if you are already using microservice-based publishing:

 Once you have added the IMS configuration to the environment, perform the following steps to link these properties with Experience Manager Guides using OSGi:

-1. In your cloud manager Git project code, add the following two files (For file contents, see [Appendix](#appendix)).
+1. In your cloud manager Git project code, add the following two files (for file contents, view [Appendix](#appendix)).

     * `com.adobe.aem.guides.eventing.ImsConfiguratorService.cfg.json`
     * `com.adobe.fmdita.publishworkflow.PublishWorkflowConfigurationService.xml`